dsilva743/CSC_MCE_Part1/README.md

 	Using another for loop that loops 6 times and traverses through the lab vector data set and sums the first 6 grades and stores it in labTotal variable

 	Return total grade that has reassigned total grade to the sum of assignment total and lab total
+## CSC_MCE_Part2
+Reevaluate your algorithm and consider if this were to be scaled up to production level, and incorporated into a software like Gradescope: